rawnly/lmgtfy-cli/README.md

 ![placeholder](https://user-images.githubusercontent.com/16429579/26994876-07f64e86-4d6a-11e7-85db-e37391fd917d.png)
 > [Let Me Google That For You][home] - Client

+For all those people who find it more convenient ask you their questions instead of search on the web.
+Now you can give them a cool answer by [Googling it][home] with [lmgtfy][home]

 ## Installation
 To install **lmgfy-cli** you need to use a **node package manager** as **npm**